izzatkarimov/Get-FAANG-Ready/README.md

 <img width="19200" alt="1691563778905" src="https://github.com/izzatkarimov/Get-FAANG-Ready/assets/108251704/46d43d44-27b6-441f-aa15-b7359c4c9428">

-> <p align="center">This is a 6-Month Roadmap that I will be using to get myself ready for FAANG interviews of any other other interviews of the same caliber</p>
+> <p align="center">This is a 6-Month Roadmap that I will be using to get ready for FAANG interviews or other interviews of the same caliber</p>

 ## <p align="center">Month 1</p>
 ### The Following is the Plan for Month 1